Rohinthan/neuralc/README.md

 ```

-you see in the root file can create venv file so active the venv
+you see in the root file can create venv file so active the virutal Environment :

 ```bash